deplicator/n-Queens/README.md

     queens.exe 10

 Will return the 724 solutions for a 10x10 board.
-The program has only been tested to 13x13;
-expect the results to take several minutes at anything larger.
+The program has only been tested to 13x13; expect results of higher n's take several minutes.
 It should be noted there is no data validation on this, anything other than numbers will yield unexpected results.

 It can be beneficial to send the output to a text file.
-The output is bulky, running the program with an n of 13 will yield a 130 MB file.
+The output is bulky (some examples in [git repository][git]), running the program with an n of 13 will yield a 130 MB file.

     queens 9.exe > results.txt